sdsc-complecs/Regular-expressions/Exercises.md

 (xxx) xxx-xxxx
 xxx-xxx-xxxx

 You can approach this incrementally by handling each of the two formats separately and ignoring additional characters that may be adjacent to the number (e.g., "(555) 555-1234x" or "x555-555-1234"), then combine into a single regex using alternation and proper handling of word boundaries.

-(4) Write a grep one-liner that will find amino acid sequences of the following form.
+(4) Write a grep one-liner that will find amino acid sequences of the following form ('+' signs indicate concateation and are not part of string).
 Optionally use -o option to output just the match.
-In case you're wondering, this is a portion of the pattern that can be used to identify sequences that code for a portion of an antibody.
+In case you're wondering, this is a part of the pattern that can be used to identify sequences that code for a portion of an antibody.

 C + 8-17 upper case letters + W + 38-47 upper case letters + one letter from {ACFILMV}